-In Nova Scotia, the Provincial Government is the leader in the provision of social services and subsidized housing and is moving forward with mixed market, mixed tenure developments in HRM and elsewhere.19 HRM can also play an important role in supporting housing affordability and social inclusion through policies and regulations.
+In Nova Scotia, the Provincial Government is the leader in the provision of social services and subsidized housing and is moving forward with mixed market, mixed tenure developments in HRM and elsewhere.16 HRM can also play an important role in supporting housing affordability and social inclusion through policies and regulations.
 Opportunities may also arise through participating in partnerships or programs with housing organizations, the Province or the Government of Canada.

-19 Building Community and Affordability for Nova Scotia Families: A Housing Strategy for Nova Scotia.
+16 Building Community and Affordability for Nova Scotia Families: A Housing Strategy for Nova Scotia.
 May 2013.

-- S-30 When preparing new secondary planning strategies or amendments to existing secondary planning strategies to allow new developments, means of furthering housing affordability and social inclusion shall be considered including: - a) creating opportunities for a mix of housing types within designated growth centres and encouraging growth in locations where transit is or will be available; - b) reducing lot frontage, lot size and parking requirements; - c) permitting secondary and backyard suites in all residential areas; (RC-Sep 1/20;E-Nov 7/20) - d) permitting homes for special care of more than three residents of a scale compatible with the surrounding neighbourhood; - e) permitting small scale homes for special care as single unit dwellings and eliminating additional requirements beyond use as a dwelling; - f) introducing incentive or bonus zoning in the Regional Centre; - g) allowing infill development and housing densification in areas seeking revitalization; and, - h) identifying existing affordable housing and development of measures to protect it. - S-31 Where Provincial strategies or programs are made in support of affordable housing, HRM may consider means to further or complement such strategies or programs through its programs, policies or regulations. - S-32 HRM may consider partnerships or financial support for housing organizations. - S-33 HRM shall monitor housing and demographic trends to assist in determining future housing needs. - S-34 HRM shall investigate other means of supporting affordable housing including reducing or waiving of fees. - S-35 HRM shall, through the applicable land use by-laws, permit secondary suites and backyard suites in all zones that permit low density residential uses, including single unit, two-unit, and townhouse dwellings.
+- S-30 When preparing new secondary planning strategies or amendments to existing secondary planning strategies to allow new developments, means of furthering housing affordability and social inclusion shall be considered including: - a) creating opportunities for a mix of housing types within designated growth centres and encouraging growth in locations where transit is or will be available; - b) reducing lot frontage, lot size and parking requirements; - c) permitting secondary and backyard suites in all residential areas; (RC-Sep 1/20;E-Nov 7/20) - d) permitting shared housing uses of a scale compatible with the surrounding neighbourhood in all areas where residential uses are permitted and minimizing additional requirements beyond those for residential uses; (RC-Aug 9/22;E-Sep 15/22) - e) Deleted (RC-Aug 9/22;E-Sep 15/22); - f) introducing incentive or bonus zoning in the Regional Centre; - g) allowing infill development and housing densification in areas seeking revitalization; and, - h) identifying existing affordable housing and development of measures to protect it. - S-31 Where Provincial strategies or programs are made in support of affordable housing, HRM may consider means to further or complement such strategies or programs through its programs, policies or regulations. - S-32 HRM may consider partnerships or financial support for housing organizations. - S-33 HRM shall monitor housing and demographic trends to assist in determining future housing needs. - S-34 HRM shall investigate other means of supporting affordable housing including reducing or waiving of fees. - S-35 HRM shall, through the applicable land use by-laws, permit secondary suites and backyard suites in all zones that permit low density residential uses, including single unit, two-unit, and townhouse dwellings.
 Land use by-law requirements shall ensure that the secondary suite and backyard suite remain accessory to the main dwelling.
 (RC-Sep 1/20;E-Nov 7/20) - S-36 Existing policies and land use provisions for secondary dwellings established under Secondary Planning Strategies will continue to exist in addition to those land use provisions created under policies S-35 and S-36, subject to a maximum of one secondary dwelling permitted on a lot.
-(RC-Sep 1/20;E-Nov 7/20)
+(RC-Sep 1/20;E-Nov 7/20) - S-37 HRM shall, through the applicable land use by-law, permit emergency shelter uses, shared housing uses, multi-unit dwellings uses and community facility uses on 5853 College Street, Halifax, (PID 00125427) to support the development of affordable housing through the Canada Mortgage and Housing Corporation (CMHC) Rapid Housing Initiative.
+Land use by-law requirements shall ensure that the building scale respects the historic character of the Carlton Street area.
+(RC-Feb 9/21/E-Mar 20/21)